NORA-Surge: A storm surge hindcast for the Norwegian Sea, the North Sea and the Barents Sea: NORA-Surge: Hindcast evaluation and statistics

-The distributions of modeled and observed water level in Figure \ref{fig:hist_mod_obs} indicate that the hindcast tends to slightly underestimate the storm surge in the range $-50$ to $+20$~cm when considering all stations combined (Figure \ref{fig:hist_lin}) and the range $\pm25$~cm for the Norwegian stations (Figure \ref{fig:hist_lin_no}).
+The distributions of modeled and observed water level in Figure \ref{fig:hist_mod_obs} indicate that the hindcast has too many occurrences of the values between $-50$ and $0$~cm and from $20$~cm upwards, and too few in the range between $0$ and $20$~cm when considering all stations combined (Figure \ref{fig:hist_lin}).
+For the Norwegian stations, the increased count for hindcast values is visible for the range $-25$ to $0$~cm and $25$ to $75$~cm, and the most pronounced increase in count of observed values is found between $0$ and $25$~cm (Figure \ref{fig:hist_lin_no}).
 For the range extending further above $+25$~cm, the hindcast has a slight increase in count for values up to about $+200$~cm for all stations.
 When examining the details of the tail of the distribution, for both positive and negative water level in Figures \ref{fig:hist_log} and \ref{fig:hist_log_no}, we note that the hindcast generally does not contain the same extremal values as the observations.
 Also, we would like to point out the four outliers with values below $-400$~cm and above $+400$~cm in Figure \ref{fig:hist_log}.
 These are believed to be unphysical outliers in the observational dataset that evaded our quality control.

-The heatmaps displaying the two-dimensional distribution of corresponding hindcast and observation values in Figure \ref{fig:heatmap_obs_mod} further confirm that the hindcast is in good agreement with the observations.
-This is borne out by the quantitative statistics presented in Table \ref{tab:stats1}.